section-engineering-education/engineering-education/content/articles/machine-learning-for-audio-classification/index.md

 The model has correctly predicted the dog bark.

 ### Wrapping up
-Audio signal processing is not easy to understand as you need to have at least some domain knowledge.
-But it isn't difficult either.
-Using Python and libraries such as librosa, which have done most of the hard work for you, becomes easy to understand.
+Audio signal processing is not easy to understand as some domain knowledge is required.
+However, using libraries such as librosa, it becomes easy to understand.
 You don't have to use the librosa library for this task.
-Once you have the waveform, you could convert the waveform into a spectrogram and use a Convolution Neural Network (CNN) for classification instead.
+Once you have the waveform, you could convert it into a spectrogram and use a Convolution Neural Network (CNN) for classification instead.

 Happy coding!